Life Cycle of a Butterfly Craft for Kids

 Step 5.
 Add the butterfly

 You made it to the final step.
 In the fourth section, glue a bow tie pasta to act as the beautiful butterfly.
 Label each section with a marker: eggs, caterpillar, chrysalis, and butterfly.
-Then draw arrows to each section, like in the image above.
+Then, draw arrows for each section, like in the image above.

 Lastly, feel free to add a piece of construction paper to the center of the paper plate and write “life cycle of a butterfly.”